 Windows 2012 comes with Network Load Balancing (NLB).
 If you use NLB, you do not need web nodes at all.

-If you have hardware load balancer or other kind of load balancer, you don’t need web front nodes from the above picture.
+If you have hardware load balancer or other kind of load balancer, you don’t need web nodes from the above picture.

 In this installation guide, we will deploy the solution based on the diagram shown below.
-If this is the very first time you are install CentreStack, it is recommend that you try the All-In-One Deployment on a single machine first.
+If this is the very first time you are installing CentreStack, it is recommend that you try the All-In-One Deployment on a single machine first.
 Once you are more familiar with CentreStack components and its functionality, you can start setting up a production environment similar to the deployment diagram shown below.